aforward/writing/blog/mailgun-on-digital-ocean.md

 ![Digital Ocean add a domain](mailgun-on-digital-ocean/do_add_a_domain.png)

-The IP address of 1.2.3.4 should that from [Mailgun](https://www.mailgun.com) and NOT your droplet’s IP.
+The IP address of 1.2.3.4 should that from [Mailgun](https://www.mailgun.com) and NOT your droplet's IP.
 Here is what the records will look like in editor.

 ![Digital Ocean DNS points to mailgun](mailgun-on-digital-ocean/do_dns_to_mailgun.png)